 The coast of Skye offers brilliant sea fishing opportunities.
-The waters are rich in edible species including mackerel and, especially, pollack which are plentiful and can reach a good size.
-The Elgol shore is no exception and guests of Springbank Cottage, have the use of a variety of sea fishing gear during their stay.
+The waters are rich in edible species including mackerel and pollack.
+Guests of Springbank Cottage, have the use of a variety of sea fishing gear during their stay.

 The water is deep off the many rocky headlands around the shore and these provide good casting spots.
 You want to get the bait or lure well out and away from any weed.
 When retrieving the bait or lure keep the rod tip high to avoid snags on the rocks and weed.